-Prior to coming to work at Kramer and Associates, he worked with Mike at a large, full service civil firm and also worked at the Alaska Public Defender for three years.
-Reilly has been first chair on approximately twenty trials and has won six of his last nine trials.
+Prior to coming to work at Kramer and Associates, he worked with Mike at a large, full-service civil firm and also worked at the Alaska Public Defender for three years.
+Reilly has been the first chair on approximately twenty trials and has won six of his last nine trials.
 He has represented clients in Barrow, Fairbanks, Anchorage, Juneau, Nome, Unalaska, and Sand Point.

 Reilly graduated cum laude from the Gonzaga University of Law where he took a special interest in Native American Law.
 His professors included U.S. Supreme Court Justice Anthony Kennedy, and he was published in the school’s journal.